HOW MUCH IS BAD DATA COSTING YOUR COMPANY?

 TL;DR - Courtesy of DiscoverOrg

 In the world of big data, bad data is becoming more and more commonplace.
 Part of the issue is fuelled by the technology we use to help manage and organise that data.
-In our rush to be more on-demand, personalised and data-science-powered, we’ve embraced cloud computing, mobility, social collaboration and enhanced analytics.
+In our rush to be more responsive, personalised and powered data science, we’ve embraced cloud computing, mobility, social collaboration and enhanced analytics.
 Every scrap of every shred of customer data is valuable.
 But in doing so, we’ve also let our data quality control lapse.

 And when departments are clamouring for numbers despite the inaccuracies, it leads to a ripple effect of poor decisions based on erroneous data.
 But just how much is it really costing us?
 And what can we do to stop poor data hygiene before it spreads?
 Let’s take a closer look.

 Even just a few years ago, in 2013, the looming spectre of bad data was apparent.
 Gartner surveyed a wide range of companies in its study and learned that data quality costs them over $14 million dollars a year.
 Now, imagine how much more connected we are today, and you can see how the problem could compound exponentially.

 In an attempt to wrangle departments to make sense of it all, company Executives tend to place the task of organising and managing data squarely on shoulders of the IT department.
 But bad data affects more than just servers and databases – it affects everyone and, in this day and age, it is very much a business problem.